netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 ## Services of type LoadBalancer

-Service of type `LoadBalancer` in Kubernetes enables you to directly expose services to the outside world without using an ingress resource.
-It’s generally made available only by cloud providers, who spin up their own native cloud load balancers and assign an external IP address through which the service is accessed.
+Services of type `LoadBalancer` in Kubernetes enables you to directly expose services to the outside world without using an ingress resource.
+It is made available only by cloud providers, who spin up their own native cloud load balancers and assign an external IP address through which the service is accessed.
 This helps you to deploy microservices easily and expose them outside the Kubernetes cluster.

 By default, in a bare metal Kubernetes cluster, service of type `LoadBalancer` simply exposes `NodePorts` for the service.
 And, it does not configure external load balancers.